RarchikCreation/kahoot-hack/README.md

 - Access to the Kahoot API to fetch quiz data.

 ## License
-This project is distributed under the MIT license.
-You are free to modify and use the code for personal and educational purposes.
+This project is distributed under the Appache license.